History of the New Orleans Saints: 2020: End of an era

 The 2020 season for the Saints went back and forth.
 Despite starting the season 1–2, the Saints acquired nine straight victories, and were soon atop the NFC.
-One of the biggest surprises of the year was Week 9 against the Buccaneers.
-The Saints gave Tom Brady the worst loss of his career, a 38–3 shutdown of the Buccaneers.
-Midseason, however, Drew Brees fell to a rib injury, and had to rest for four games.
-Backup Taysom Hill went 3–1 during that span, their only loss against the 3–8–1 Eagles.
 Overall, the Saints went 12–4, and made history for not only completing the first-ever sweep of the NFC South, but sweeping their division for the first time in franchise history.

-The New Orleans Saints won their first playoff game in 2 years with a victory over the Bears in the wild card round, 21–9, but, despite sweeping them in the regular season, the Saints then lost to their division rival and eventual Super Bowl champion Buccaneers in the divisional round, 20–30.
+The New Orleans Saints won their first playoff game in 2 years with a victory over the Bears in the wild card round, 21–9, but, despite sweeping them in the regular season, the Saints then lost to their division rival and eventual Super Bowl champion Buccaneers in the divisional round, 30-20.

-That game marked the end of an era as Drew Brees announced his retirement on March 14, 2021, the 15th year anniversary of him signing with the Saints, on Instagram with the help of his children.
+That game marked the end of an era as Drew Brees announced his retirement on March 14, 2021, the 15th anniversary of him signing with the Saints, on Instagram with the help of his children.

 2021: Missing the playoffs

 The 2021 season was the Saints' first season without Brees on the roster since 2005.
 Jameis Winston was named the starting quarterback to begin the 2021 season, but was lost for the season after suffering a torn ACL during a Halloween game against his former team, Tampa Bay.
 Wide receiver Michael Thomas also missed the entire season recovering from ankle surgery.
-Highlights from this season included a 38–3 shutout of the Green Bay Packers in Week 1 in Jacksonville because of the devastation of Hurricane Ida, as well as completing another season sweep of the defending champion Buccaneers.
 The Saints missed the playoffs for the first time since 2016, finishing 9–8.